Arthur Upham Pope: Legacy

 In 2010 the Art Institute of Chicago, one of the museums Pope advised, presented an exhibition, "Arthur Pope and a New Survey of Persian Art", curated by Yuka Kadoi.

 In conjunction with the exhibition the museum held a symposium in which international scholars of Persian art discussed the life, achievements and influence of Arthur Upham Pope.

 According to Noël Siver in the Encyclopaedia Iranica,Arthur Upham Pope was a charismatic yet controversial figure.
 While admired by most of his contemporaries for his aesthetic sensibilities, his energy, his enthusiasm, and for the many contributions and activities described above, more recent opinion has been critical of Pope’s financial dealings including the sale of works of art to museums and important collectors, activities which he felt, having exhausted his personal means, were necessary in order to sponsor the field trips, underwrite the Survey of Persian Art, keep the underfunded Institute afloat, etc.

 2014 vandalism of Pope–Ackerman tomb

 Richard Frye, who was a student of Arthur Pope and an American scholar of Iranian and Central Asia studies, died on March 28, 2014, at the age of 94.
 In his will, Professor Frye expressed his wish to be buried, like Pope, next to the Zayandeh River in Isfahan.
 This request was approved by Iranian president Mahmoud Ahmadinejad in September 2007.
 However, Frye's death coincided with efforts to improve Iran-United States relations, and the planned burial became highly controversial.
 During the associated protests by Islamic hardliners in April 2014, the Pope-Ackerman tomb was vandalized with extensive painted words.
-After Frye's family waited more than two months for approval to proceed with the burial, they had his body cremated in Boston.
+After Frye's family waited more than two months for approval to proceed with the burial, they decided to have his body cremated in Boston.